 It’s pretty obvious if you think about it.
 Kittinger and mini-Dallas were both carried up by a balloon, and a balloon only goes up if it (plus its 'astronaut' payload) is on average less dense than the air that it displaces.
 That’s how buoyancy works.

-However, that does not mean that mini-Dallas was 99% of the way to the top of the atmosphere, because the atmosphere becomes more and more tenuous with height.
-If you look at this diagram that shows how atmospheric temperature varies with height, you will see that 30,000 metres is only about halfway to the top of the stratosphere, and that there are layers called the mesosphere and the thermosphere above that!
+However, that does not mean that mini-Dallas was 99% of the way to the top of the atmosphere because the atmosphere becomes more and more tenuous with height.
+If you look at this diagram that shows how atmospheric temperature varies with height, you will see that 30,000 meters are only about halfway to the top of the stratosphere and that there are layers called the mesosphere and the thermosphere above that!

-The US government refuses to recognise a definition of where space begins, perhaps because it prefers to keep its option open.
+But in the USA, there is no single accepted definition of where space begins, perhaps because the US Government prefers to keep its options open.